breuleux/synecure/README.md

 # Sync current directory with the same path on me@awesome.person, port 2222
 sy -r me@awesome.person -p 2222

-# Register a remote under a short name
-sy-config add me me@awesome.person -p 2222

-# Synchronize to a named remote
+# Synchronize to a named remote from your SSH config
 sy -r me

 # Synchronize the current directory to the last used remote (for that directory)
 sy
 ```

 By default, `sy` can take on any path within your `$HOME` and will set the corresponding path on the remote's `$HOME`.
-It is possible to change this behavior or synchronize paths outside of `$HOME` using the `sy-config path` command.
+It is possible to change this behavior or synchronize paths outside of `$HOME` using the `sy-config add-path` command.

 `sy` with no argument will sync the current directory using the last remote for that directory (you will need to use the -r flag the first time, but not subsequently).